FranciscoMoretti/commercejs-nextjs-demo-store/README.md

 The shopping cart uses the Commerce.js cart API.
 Carts are persisted for up to 30 days, and Commerce.js automatically remembers carts for visitors.

-### The checkout

-Commerce.js provides many tools to streamline checkout implementations.
-The checkout in this demo store makes use of:

-- Commerce.js's country and region APIs,
-- the shipping methods API, and
-- the discounts API (for validating and applying discounts at the checkout).

 ### Customers